RandomSearch18/a-level-project/docs/readme.md

 ![Cartoon banner image for py2wasm, from the Wasmer blog](assets/sprint-2/py2wasm.png)

 `py2wasm` is a fork of Nuitka, a Python compiler, with changes to allow it to compile Python code to WebAssembly.
-It promses to execute faster than CPython running in WebAssembly.[^py2wasm] However, while it is exciting, it doesn't seem suitable for my project for the following reasons
+It promises to execute faster than CPython running in WebAssembly.[^py2wasm] However, while it is exciting, it doesn't seem suitable for my project for the following reasons

 - I'm not sure if it's intended to be used on the web, or just in WASI environments (like Wasmer)
 - It doesn't (yet) have a proper project page or documentation, just a blog post from the Wasmer company